Request for quote icon

 Types of Fabric Buildings for Correctional Facilities

-Alaska Structures’ remote camp systems can provide correctional institutions with a variety of on-site facilities, ranging from housing to workshops or storage and warehouse solutions.
+Remote camp systems from Alaska Structures provide correctional institutions with a variety of on-site infrastructure solutions.
+Applications range from housing to workshops or storage and warehouse solutions.

-Our modular housing for workforce accommodations is a great option to consider for inmate dormitories since they’re large, measuring 24 feet wide and configurable to multiple lengths, leaving ample room for current and incoming inmates as well as modular offices for staff and security personnel.
+Our modular housing for workforce accommodations is a great option to consider for inmate dormitories.
+These structures are typically 24 feet wide and configurable to multiple lengths, leaving ample room for current and incoming inmates.
+They can serve as effective alternatives to traditional prison cell layouts while maintaining safety and operational standards.

 The DAGB Series is a double-truss gable building system capable of meeting any large building requirements, such as: